 The fact that there is no serial number and the markings on this gun are “Modelo No. 3” Model 1900 and the solid bolt handle which is only seen on the first designs.

 This gun says “prototype” to me.

-Many of The Mondragon rifles have all been linked to this patent drawing, but this one is for the Model 1900 only.
-Only 2 patents were taken out, one for the manual reloader and one for the 1900.
+Many of The Mondragon rifles have all been linked to this patent drawing, this patent drawing is for the Model 1900 only.
+Only 2 patents were taken out, one for the manual reloader Model 1890 and one for the semi-automatic Model 1900.

 note# A recent article in Firearms News featured a 10,000-round showdown between the M16 and AK47 designs, and both guns had failures after about 5,000 rounds.